splunk-soar-connectors/ciscoesa/README.md

 [remove policy items](#action-remove-policy-items) - Remove users from an Incoming Mail Policy
 [update policy items](#action-update-policy-items) - Update users in an Incoming Mail Policy
 [search pov quarantine](#action-search-pov-quarantine) - Search messages in  the other quarantine that match multiple attributes
-[release pov quarantine](#action-release-pov-quarantine) - Release a message that matches the mid attribute from a pov quarantine.
+[release pov quarantine](#action-release-pov-quarantine) - Release a message that matches the mid attribute from a pov quarantine
 [search spam quarantine](#action-search-spam-quarantine) - Search messages in  the spam quarantine that match multiple attributes
-[release spam quarantine](#action-release-spam-quarantine) - Release a message that matches the mid attribute from spam quarantine.
+[release spam quarantine](#action-release-spam-quarantine) - Release a message that matches the mid attribute from spam quarantine

 ## action: 'test connectivity'
 Validate credentials provided for connectivity